betamaxpy/betamax/docs/integrations.rst

     class IntegrationTestCase(unittest.BetamaxTestCase):
-        # Add your the rest of the helper methods you want for your
+        # Add the rest of the helper methods you want for your
         # integration tests